Air-Bear/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+	The map method returns a new array after applying the passed function while forEach doesn't.

 2. What is the difference between a function and a method?

+	A method is defined inside of an object.
+Or in other words, it's a property that has a function defined to it.

 3. What is closure?

+	Closure is how scoping acts in regards to calling a variable outside of a function.

 4. Describe the four rules of the 'this' keyword.

+	the rules describe "what" the keyword "this" is referring to.
+		1. Calling it in global scope, "this" will refer to the window.
+		2. Calling it in a function with dot notation will bind it to "this"
+		3. Instantiating an object with the "new" keyword will bind "this" to it
+		4. using call() or apply() will allow manual setting of what "this" points to

 5. Why do we need super() in an extended class?

+	super extends the functionality of the parent class to the child class.
+(E.g letting the child use methods defined in the parent class along with what values to pass to 	them)

 ## Project Set up